-What Makes Anxiety Rashes Different
+Spotting Anxiety Rashes

 The best way to know if your rash is stress-related is to eliminate all other potential causes.
 In general, anxiety rashes look like red, blotchy hives and can appear anywhere on the body.
 They will usually itch and will burn if touched.

-Be sure to avoid itching the rash as scratching can cause it to worsen by spreading bacteria.
+Be sure to avoid itching the rash, as scratching can cause it to worsen by spreading bacteria.
 Although a single rash usually goes away in 24-48 hours, if you do not manage your anxiety, new rashes will continue to appear.

 Attempts to cover the rash with various makeups and creams or clothing can hinder the healing process.
 All of this can lead to more stress, exacerbating both the anxiety and the rash.

-- Go for a walk, practice yoga, meditate, or do tai chi.
 Physical exercise is as healthy for your head as it is for your heart.
 Getting your body moving can help take your mind off your stress, lift your spirits, stimulate the production of hormones, and reduce the levels of cortisol and adrenaline, your body’s stress hormones.
 Regular exercise can help with stress management and keep your anxiety rashes under control.

-- Listen to music, read a book, watch a show.
 Sometimes taking a break from your hectic schedule can successfully alleviate stress.
 When you feel your anxiety start to creep up, take a break.
 Even if it is just for 10 minutes to watch a funny YouTube clip, listen to a favorite song, or to catch up on a good podcast, you may be able to stay more relaxed during moments of anxiety.